Binding Over Orders

 - If the parent or guardian unreasonably refuses to be bound over they can be fined up to £1000.

-The practice and procedure in relation to binding over is now regulated by the Practice Direction (criminal consolidated) 2002,III,31.
-This direction takes into account the judgments of the European Court of Human Rights in Steel V United Kingdom Crim.LR893 and in Hashman and Harrup V United Kingdom Crim LR 185.
+The practice and procedure in relation to binding over is now regulated by the Criminal Practice Direction EWCA Crim 1631 which came into force on 7 October 2013.
+This direction takes into account the judgments of the European Court of Human Rights in Steel v United Kingdom Crim LR 893 and in Hashman and Harrup v United Kingdom Crim LR 185.
 The Direction applies to orders made under the courts common law powers and all those conferred by statute in both the magistrates and Crown Courts.

 The key points are: